 Ideally, most people get between 16/24 and 18/24 each year.
 I try to get between 18/24 and 20/24.
 So, of the categories you get wrong (say 7, for argument’s sake)… you want your #2 to win, so that way you’re only +7 over the minimum of 24.
 It’s like golf.
 Okay, sure, some #3s can win.
 It happens.
 But only like two.
 Then you’re +9.
 That’s reasonable.
 To me, a good year on the Scorecard ballot is a +6. +8 is fine, +10 isn’t great, but acceptable, and the higher you go, the worse you dod.

 It’s more interesting to me, since I’m about the all-around analysis than just straight up winners.
 To me, the words “that’s a #4” mean something.
 To most people, they don’t.
 So this is my way of quantifying that specificity.

-The Eddie Awards were given out last night.
-Here are the winners:
+The Eddie Awards were handed out last night.
+Your winners:

-– – – – – –
+– – – – – – – – – –

 It’s shortlist-apalooza today.
 Four of them.
 Big ones, too.
 Arguably the main four we want to see.

 We’ll start with Best Editing, because that’s the one I happened to click on first.